Photon-number moments and cumulants of Gaussian states: Introduction

 While it is by now well understood that the probabilities of Gaussian states measured with photon-number-resolving or threshold detectors are given by loop Hafnians~\cite{hamilton2017gaussian,kruse2019detailed,quesada2019franck,quesada2019simulating} and loop Torontonians~\cite{quesada2018gaussian,bulmer2022threshold} respectively, not so much is known for the moments of the photon-number distribution which have an infinite dimensional support.
 Unlike for distributions supported over bit strings (like the one associated with threshold detection), photon-number moments cannot be reduced to marginals~\cite{martnez2022classical}.
-Indeed, explicit results are only known for the first and second order moments and cumulants of the photon-number distribution of Gaussian states~\cite{dodonov1994multidimensional,vallone2019means}.
+Indeed, explicit results are only known for the first and second order moments and cumulants (also known as Ursell functions, connected correlation functions, truncated correlation functions or cluster functions~\cite{ursell_1927,duneau1973decrease}) of the photon-number distribution of Gaussian states~\cite{dodonov1994multidimensional,vallone2019means}.

 In this contribution, we close this gap in the knowledge of the photon-number statistics of Gaussian states by deriving simple expressions as well as a graph representation for the moments and cumulants of this distribution.
 We also show that the calculation of both these expressions are $\#P$-hard and provide an exponential time algorithm for the calculation of cumulants.
 Besides fundamental interest in understanding the statistics of this family of states, our results can be used as verification tools for experimental implementations of GBS.
 Thus our work extends the theoretical proposal in Ref.~\cite{phillips2019benchmarking} where only second-order cumulant comparisons are used as partial evidence in validating the correct functioning of GBS machines.
 Certifying the correct functioning of a GBS machine is still a significant open problem since like for many sampling-based quantum advantage proposals it is computationally intractable to calculate probabilities using the Born rule and experimentally infeasible to try to collect sufficient samples to have good frequentist estimates of these same quantities.